laravel-auto-presenter/laravel-auto-presenter/README.md

 <a name="requirements"/>
 ## Requirements

-- any flavor of PHP 5.3+ should do
+- PHP 5.3+
 - Laravel 4.1.x
 - [optional] PHPUnit to run the tests

 <a name="features"/>
 ## Features

-- automatically decorate objects bound to views
+- Automatically decorate objects bound to views
-- automatically decorate objects within paginator instances
+- Automatically decorate objects within paginator instances
-- automatically decorate objects within collection objects
+- Automatically decorate objects within collection objects
-- automatically decorate Eloquent relationships that are loaded at the time that the view begins being rendered
+- Automatically decorate Eloquent relationships that are loaded at the time that the view begins being rendered

 <a name="install-laravel-package-installer"/>
-## Install with Laravel 4 Package Installer
+## Installing With The Laravel 4 Package Installer

 1. Install [Laravel 4 Package Installer](https://github.com/rtablada/package-installer)
 2. Run `php artisan package:install mccool/laravel-auto-presenter`

 <a name="install-composer"/>
-## Install with Composer
+## Installing With Composer

 Install this package with [Composer](http://getcomposer.org/).